JoannaBroniarek/NLP-Data-Analysis-AirBnb/README.md

 <img src="https://hd.tudocdn.net/731085?w=646&h=284">
 </p>

-**The homework consists in analyzing the text of Airbnb property listings and building two different Search Engines that, given as input a query, return the houses that match the query.**
+**The project consists in analyzing the text of Airbnb property listings and building two different Search Engines that, given as input a query, return the houses that match the query.**

 ## Data Source
 * Airbnb_Texas_Rentals.csv